joseph-a-levine/authoring/_older/december_2022.md

 [Here's a list](https://jablevine.com/older/2022_books) of the ~140 books I read in 2022, with some mini-reviews in the sidenotes.
 Borges and Shakespeare appeared most frequently.

 In mid-December, I spent six days in bed with the flu and finished six books.
 Some of these had been sitting on the backburner for a while;{% sidenote "comchcol" "**Comm Check**, a journalistic account of the *Columbia* disaster, and a new history of YouTube from Mark Bergen." %} others felt appropriate to the moment — Schopenhauer's **Essays and Aphorisms** are accessible and misanthropic, perfect for the brain fog and misery of a high fever.
 I intended to skip the metaphysics — is now the time for an essay "on the antithesis of thing in itself and appearance"? — and only persevered through momentum.
-The back-to-back zingers "On Suicide" and "On Women" gave me an "[oh my god, Arthur was racist](https://youtu.be/wwDGm6JO4Lw?t=32)" moment, but it turns out Schopenhauer's cynicism runs much deeper than that.
+The back-to-back zingers "On Suicide" and "On Women" gave me an "[oh my god, Jonathan was racist](https://youtu.be/wwDGm6JO4Lw?t=32)" moment, but it turns out Schopenhauer's cynicism runs much deeper than that.

 My favorite, and the most generally interesting section, were the aphorisms on law and politics.
 Schopenhauer seems to go philosopher-by-philosopher, attempting to piss off in turn.
 He quotes Voltaire on monarchy, then argues governments should only allow freedom of the press "upon the strictest prohibition of any kind of anonymity," which would have sparked an angry pamphlet from Monsieur Arouet.
 Schopenhauer also deserves credit for introducing me to the Hobbesian side of Spinoza — "Unusquisque tantum juris habet, quantum potentid valet."{% sidenote "latinspi" "A person's rights are equivalent to his power." %}{% sidenote "sidenote-id" "Did Spinoza get a chance to read *Leviathan*?
 SEP asserts Spinoza read *De Cive* (which I only know from PolPhil101), but *Leviathan* seems much more up Spinoza's alley.
 The timing is a bit tight, tho, with Baruch's early death-by-glass." %}